-■HG-KNS series/HG-SNS series
+■HG-KNS/HG-SNS

 Permissible load to motor inertia when the dynamic brake is used

 Use the dynamic brake under the load to motor inertia ratio indicated in the following table.
 If the ratio is higher than this value, the dynamic brake may burn.
 If the ratio exceeds the value, contact your local sales office.